 “Give me the pencil, Molly.
 I’m going to take notes on what you say.”

-Molly lowered her eyes, and when she brought them back up to his they were not smiling, dark blue and stormy.
+Molly lowered her eyes, and when she brought them back up to his they were not smiling, green and stormy.

 “Do you want to get shot or not?”